 Before going into detail about specific use cases for eye-gaze input, we want to briefly point out the capabilities that the HoloLens 2 Eye Tracking API provides.
 Developers get access to a single eye-gaze ray (gaze origin and direction) at approximately 30 FPS (30 Hz).
-For more detailed information about how to access eye tracking data, please refer to our developer guides on using eye-gaze in DirectX and eye-gaze in Unity.
+For more detailed information about how to access eye tracking data, please refer to our developer guides for using eye-gaze in DirectX and eye-gaze in Unity.

 The predicted eye-gaze is approximately within 1.5 degrees in visual angle around the actual target (see the illustration below).
-As slight imprecisions are expected, developers should plan for some margin around this lower bound value (e.g., 2.0-3.0 degrees may result in a much more comfortable experience).
+As slight imprecisions are expected, developers should plan for some margin around this lower-bound value (e.g., 2.0-3.0 degrees may result in a much more comfortable experience).
 We will discuss how to address the selection of small targets in more detail below.
 For eye tracking to work accurately, each user is required to go through an eye tracking user calibration.

 Optimal target size at a 2-meter distance

 Eye tracking enables applications to track where the user is looking in real time.
 The following use cases describe some interactions that are possible with eye tracking on HoloLens 2 in mixed reality.
 Please note that these use cases are not yet part of the Holographic Shell experience (i.e., the interface that you see when you start up your HoloLens 2).
-You can try some of them out in the Mixed Reality Toolkit which provides several interesting and powerful examples for using eye tracking, such as quick and effortless eye-supported target selections as well as automatically scrolling through text based on what the user looks at.
+You can try some of them in the Mixed Reality Toolkit, which provides several interesting and powerful examples for using eye tracking, such as quick and effortless eye-supported target selections, as well as automatically scrolling through text based on what the user looks at.

 Information about where and what a user looks at provides a powerful context for other inputs, such as voice, hands and controllers.
 This can be used for various tasks.
-For example, this can range from quickly and effortlessly targeting across the scene by simply looking at a hologram and saying "select" (also see gaze and commit) or by saying "put this...", then looking over to where the user wants to place the hologram and say "...there".
+For example, this can range from quickly and effortlessly targeting across the scene by simply looking at a hologram and saying "select" (also see gaze and commit) or "put this...", then looking over to where the user wants to place the hologram and say "...there".
 Examples for this can be found in Mixed Reality Toolkit - Eye-supported Target Selection and Mixed Reality Toolkit - Eye-supported Target Positioning.

 Additionally, an example for user intent might include using information about what users look at to enhance engagement with embodied virtual agents and interactive holograms.
-For instance, virtual agents might adapt available options and their behavior based on currently viewed content.
+For instance, virtual agents might adapt available options and their behavior, based on currently viewed content.